vilnytskyy/cs-ed-cohort-3-summer-2022/daily/2/readme.md

-ArrayPractice assignment:
+#### Work: 1D Array Lab
+_GOAL:_

+Gain working familiarity with one-dimensional arrays in Java, or augment prior knowledge.
+- Grow cohort KB ("knowledge base") on slack:
+- Have a Q?
+Ask.
+- Confident in your skills/knowledge? _See how well you can explain it._

+_YOUR CODING MISSION:_
-Take the starter code from this directory (the file named ArrayPractice.java) and copy it to your repl.it repl.
-Place it in the folder /programming/2 (you will have to make the 2 folder if you haven't done so already).

-Additional instrtuctions can be found in the ArrayPractice.java file.
+Use the provided skeleton to put your array knowledge into practice.
+(Copy the starter code from this directory and into your repl.it (you will have to make the 2 folder if you haven't done so already).
+Additional instrtuctions can be found in the skeleton file.

-Notes:
-- Work with your breakout room - help each other.
-- Make sure to sync your solution to GitHub when finished.
+- SUGGESTED WORKFLOW:
+  - Designate "slacker" to interact with slack. (esp. #java-fu and #replit-fu for now...)
+  - Designate "driver" to screenshare and type.
+Multiplayer mode also fine.
-- Feel free to use repl.it's multi-player feature (the invite button) but if you do make sure everyone you work with copies all the code to their own repo.
+  - All parties dialogue as you compose code.
+(Feel free to use repl.it's multi-player feature (the invite button) but if you do make sure everyone you work with copies all the code to their own repo.)
+  - Think about who you will designate as presenter, should you demo to entire cohort.
+  - Sync your solution to GitHub when finished.

+- PROTIPs:
+  - Never stray far from _runnable code_.
+  - Comments galore!!!

+- DELIVERABLE:
+  - Save in your_work_repo: `programming/2/ArrayPractice.java`
+  - List all collaborators and consultants in your source code file.
+  - Include heading at top of file, as comment. _E.g.,_
+      ```java
+      /**
+       * 1D Array Practice by Team CodersRUs
+       * First Last
+       * collaborators: First Last, First Last
+       */
+      ```
-- In your ArrayPractice.java file make sure to credit your partners.
-Specifically, add a comment above any function to tell us who you worked with, or if you got assistance, who from.
+  - Add a comment above each function to tell us who you worked with, or if you got assistance, who from.

 Teams:
 ```